List of Vampire Game characters: Duzell

 The dreaded Vampire King.
 Bored with his immortality, he forced his minions to attack the human race in an all-out war.
 After losing the battle against the white knight Phelios, he was killed, but swore revenge on Phelios' bloodline.
 Now, reincarnated as a helpless housecat, Duzell searches for the reincarnation of Phelios.
 At first he thinks it is Ishtar, but after tasting her blood he finds this is not true.
 In the last volume, he says that if he had to guess without tasting any blood, he would guess Ishtar.
 As a former vampire, he was quite malicious and selfish, as well as bisexual.
 However, after he meets Ishtar, his personality softens and through several adventures, he learns what love truly is.

 Duzell has shapeshifting ability, which allows him to go almost undetected in Pheliosta, although his cover is almost blown a few times.
 He can still do magic, even as a kyawl (a tigerlike creature).
 At first he can only look like a cat, but after sampling Ishtar's blood, he can turn into an exact duplicate—except he's still male.
 Later on, his power grows to the point where he can regain his true form.
 Though he is never actually shown doing it, when he first transforms into Ishtar he notes that he can't seem to change genders yet, indicating that from the time he regained his full power he could become a perfect copy of Ishtar.

 At the end of the series, Duzell has fallen in love with Ishtar.
 But she is in love with Darres, and so Duzell keeps his feelings to himself.
-He uses the self-destructive "La Gamme" spell to save both Darres and Ishtar (After promising Vord to protect Ishtar and promising Ishtar to protect Darres), and is later reborn again as one of twin boys born to Darres and Ishtar (and is given his name a third time, Duzell).
+He uses the self-destructive "La Gamme" spell to save both Darres and Ishtar (After promising Vord to protect Ishtar and promising Ishtar to protect Darres), and is later reborn as one of twin boys born to Darres and Ishtar (and is given his name a third time, Duzell).